 A speech to text accessibility app from Google, produced in collaboration with Gallaudet University.
-The app is provided free of charge and boasts impressive recognition abilities with a customisable user interface giving the option to set the displayed text size and background colour.
+The app is provided free of charge on Android devices (find out more here) and boasts impressive recognition abilities with a customisable user interface giving the option to set the displayed text size and background colour.
 The ability to use external wireless microphones such as those found on bluetooth headsets is also provided in the app settings once the device is paired up; this would allow the speaker to sit at a distance from you while you read the display on your phone.
 The service requires an active internet connection in order to function.

 This is not an app that can be installed on your phone or tablet, but rather is a website that one can visit in Google Chrome web browser and immediately start using without any need for installation or set up.
 We have found accuracy to be very good provided that the speaker talks clearly and at a reasonable pace.